mohamedibrahimismail/weventure/README.md

 # weventure
--it is count down timer , it is using :
+-it is Count Down Timer , it is using :
  - Mvvm
  - Clean code
  - Documented and well structured